cardano-scaling/alba/design/design.md

 protocol, such as Mithril, and mathematically prove its guarantees such as completeness and soundness?
-Currently, ALBA schemes satisfying the definitions in the ALBA paper cannot be used to construct Mithril, Peras and Leios.
+Currently, ALBA schemes satisfying the definitions in the ALBA paper cannot be used to construct applications such as Mithril, Peras and Leios.

 First, all three require a multisignature scheme secure against grinding attacks.